 Amusement parks had been around for a long time prior to the mid-1940s.
 These parks were groups of independently owned attractions, and tended to be chaotic, dirty, and seedy.
 Walt had a different idea for his park: He wanted a clean, family-friendly place that emphasized storytelling through unified theming, a place where the people who loved Disney movies could come to experience them “in real life”.

-Unbound from the constraints of the small lot, Walt’s ambitions grew to encompass more than just the Old West.
+Walt’s ambitions grew to encompass more than just the Old West.
 Given this broader scope, the design team divided the park into sections, called lands, which represented various themes.
 For example, one land would be devoted to fairy tales such as those featured in Disney movies, another to the Old West, etc. (Lots of different themes were explored at first, including clunkers such as Lilliputian Land, in which everything would be miniaturized — including tiny hot dogs which could be purchased and eaten!)